Menu

 Variable Air Volume (VAV) Response Testing

-To conserve energy, some fume hoods come equipped with VAV (Variable Air Volume) systems.
-These types of hoods are designed to modulate air flow to a minimum when the sash is closed or when the hood is unoccupied.
-Special airflow tests are required to evaluate proper operation of the VAV's flow control systems.
+Some fume hoods come equipped with VAV systems designed to modulate air flow to a minimum when the sash is closed or unoccupied.
+Special airflow tests are required to evaluate proper operation of the VAV’s flow control systems.

 Sash Motion Effect (SME) Test